B0-B/Mutombo-Project/README.md

 # Dev Status

+- [ ] Add to every resolved domain a timestamp of the last root lookup in sqlite table.
+This will allow to automatically update the IPs when the timestamp exceeds a threshold.
 - [ ] Custom moving container style, need to persist info on opacity, background color etc. and make it resizable.

-- [ ] Create a little clock widget
-- [ ] Add the corr. blocklist info (which blocklist filter caused the blocking?) into rdns log, for later sourcing
+- [ ] Add the corr. blocklist info (which blocklist filter caused the blocking?) into rdns log, for later sourcing.
+Need a re-write of the RNDS log routine.
 - [ ] Make moving containers collapsible
 - [ ] Add menu bar for style control to moving containers
+- [x] Create a little clock widget
 - [x] Add total counters to DNS stats container
 - [x] Add chart for request/blocking statistics to stats container
 - [x] Add statistics container in dashboard